Cheetah vs leopard? If you’re a lover of giant spotty cats, you might seem a little unsure as to what the differences between the two felines are.

 - Leopards live a solitary life while cheetahs are more social.

-– Leopards climb trees for they have retractile claws while cheetahs don’t.
+- Leopard and cheetah differences are also seen in their climbing abilities.
+Leopards climb trees for they have retractile claws while cheetahs don’t.

 - The cheetah can run at a speed of 120 km/h while leopards do 60 km/h.

-Leopard: Both sexes are shy and isolated creatures.
-Relatively aggressive, especially when cornered or disturbed.
+When it comes to the leopard, both sexes are shy and isolated creatures.
+The leopard can be relatively aggressive, especially when cornered or disturbed.

 Tall and slender for the cheetah, more compact and muscular for the leopard.
-The cheetah is built for speed whereas the leopard needs more muscle power to drag its prey up into trees.
+The cheetah has a build designed for speed whereas the leopard needs more muscle power to drag its prey up into trees.

-Cheetah: Small and well-rounded, with distinctive “tear-stains” that run from the inner corner of the eye to the corner of the mouth.
+The cheetah has a small and well-rounded head, with distinctive “tear stains” that run from the inner corner of the eye to the corner of the mouth.